mgsloan/ghcjs-typescript/README.md

-**ghcjs-typescript** implements some aspects of TypeScript's type system.
+**ghcjs-typescript** implements some aspects of TypeScript's type system, embedded within GHC's type system.
 It attempts to follow the TypeScript specification, but this is not guaranteed, and there are still quite a few things left to do (see TODO.md).

 **ghcjs-typescript-convert** implements a converter from typescript definition files (.d.ts) to Haskell modules.
 These modules make use